Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Free particles coupled to the electromagnetic continuum

 \section{Free particles coupled to the electromagnetic continuum}

-To elucidate how non-relativistic QED and quantum mechanics are commonly related we consider the dispersion relation of free charged particles.
+To elucidate how {the bare masses of} NRQED and {the renormalized/observable masses} are related we consider the dispersion relation of free charged particles.
 We will use the case of free electrons in the following, but note that we can merely replace the charges and bare masses in the different formulas and also find the corresponding forms for the nuclei.
-We describe the free electrons coupled to the modes from Eq.~(\ref{eq:velocity-gauge-hamiltonian}) by dropping all the terms of the nuclei and its coupling to the photon field as well as setting the longitudinal interactions $w$ to zero.
-Employing periodic boundary conditions for electrons, the electronic eigenstates are plane waves and the exact, nonperturbative spectrum of the non-interacting electrons was found analytically in Ref.~\cite{rokaj2020} and is given by
+We describe the free electrons coupled to the photon modes using Eq.~\eqref{eq:velocity-gauge-hamiltonian}.
+Further, we neglect the Coulomb interaction between the electrons, $w(|\hat{\textbf{r}} - \hat{\textbf{r}}'|)=0$.
+We note that in this section and the atomic model (Sec.~\ref{subsec:atomic-system}) we will focus on the single-electron case, where this is automatically fulfilled.
+Given this assumption the electronic eigenstates are plane waves of the form $e^{\textrm{i}kx}$, and the non-perturbative spectrum for $N_{e}$ electrons coupled to the vacuum photons in the long-wavelength approximation can be obtained analytically~\cite{rokaj2020}.
+It takes the form

-where $\Omega_{\alpha}$ and $\tilde{\textbf{e}}_{\alpha}$ are the new normal modes and the new polarization vectors, the diamagnetic frequency of the system is defined as $\omega_{d} = \sqrt{{N_{e}e^{2}}/{\epsilon_{0}mV_{\alpha}}}$ and $\textbf{K}=\sum_{j=1}^{N_{e}}\textbf{k}_{j}$ is the sum of all electronic momenta.
-To obtain the quantum mechanics eigenspectrum for the non-interacting free electron gas from Eq.~(\ref{eq:free-electron-photon-spectrum}), we can subsume the contributions of the photonic degrees and its interaction with the electronic system into the observable mass and express the eigenspectrum defined in Eq.~(\ref{eq:free-electron-photon-spectrum}) as
+where $\Omega_{\alpha}$ and $\tilde{\textbf{e}}_{\alpha}$ are the new normal modes and the new polarization vectors, the diamagnetic frequency of the system is defined as { } and $\textbf{K}=\sum_{j=1}^{N_{e}}\textbf{k}_{j}$ is the sum of all electronic momenta.
+To obtain the {renormalized} dispersion relation for the non-interacting free electron gas from Eq.~\eqref{eq:free-electron-photon-spectrum}, we can subsume the contributions of the photonic degrees and its interaction with the electronic system into the observable mass and find

-In non-relativistic QED, the observable mass for free electrons is defined via the energy dispersion of the electrons around $\textbf{k}=0$ and is given by the formula~\cite{chen2008,frohlich2010}:
+In NRQED, the renormalized mass for free electrons is defined via the energy dispersion of the electrons at the lowest relevant frequencies and is {formally by}~\cite{chen2008,frohlich2010}: